Mergen Orazov: International futsal career

-Five times he played for the Turkmenistan national futsal team in the final tournaments of the AFC Futsal Championship.
+He made five appearances for the Turkmenistan national futsal team in the final tournaments of the AFC Futsal Championship.

 Futsal coaching career

-After concluding his professional playing career, Mergen Orazov became the head coach of the futsal club Köpetdag.
+After concluding his professional playing career, Orazov became the head coach of the futsal club Köpetdag.
 Under his leadership, the team achieved notable success, winning the Turkmenistan Futsal Super League twice, including the 2020 season, in which he was also named Best Coach.

 In 2019, he also led Köpetdag to victory in the inaugural Turkmenistan Futsal Super Cup.

-Soccer coaching career
+Football coaching career

 His coaching career began in Aşgabat, where he worked as an assistant at the football club FC Altyn Asyr.
 He later went on to manage the team FK Köpetdag Aşgabat.

 In 2021, he was appointed manager of Ahal, helping them win the league, their first league title.
 Ahal also won the Turkmenistan Cup and the Football Federation of Turkmenistan Cup.
 He was named the best coach of Turkmenistan in 2022.

 In 2023, he was appointed manager of Turkmenistan.

-On 24 June 2025, Lithuanian A Lyga club DFK Dainava announced the appointment of Mergen Orazov as their new head coach.
-Later that day, he made his debut in an A Lyga match against FK Banga Gargždai (2:1), leading DFK Dainava to their first victory of the 2025 season.
+On 24 June 2025, Lithuanian A Lyga club DFK Dainava announced the appointment of Orazov as their new head coach.
+Later that day, he made his debut in an A Lyga match against FK Banga Gargždai (2:1), leading Dainava to their first victory of the 2025 season.